Nushaine/calculateLinearGradient-FigmaAPI/README.md

 ```

-If still not working, feel free to email nushainef@gmail.com for more assistance
+If not working, feel free to email me (nushainef@gmail.com) for more assistance :)